carcamdou/cr_grasper/handoff.md

     * Certain portions could be written in the C++ Bullet rather than PyBullet if needed
 * Integration with real robots
     * testing the real-world results based on the pybullet dynamics
+    * make sure finger movements are fully constricted to the same as the real world - should be defined by URDF but there seems to be a gap